Awesome Things to do in Albania

 This beautiful trip is a must if you're in the Shkoder area.
 We did it as a return trip after hiking Theth to Valbona.
 The views were really stunning and it made a much more leg-friendly alternative to doing the hike back the next day!

 20. Visit one of the Blue Eyes

 These are natural water springs which produce some of the cleanest (and coldest) water we've seen.
 The more well known one is between Sarande and Gijrokaster.

 There is a second one about 2.5 hours hike or a 30 minute 4WD taxi drive from Theth.
 We preferred the second one (pictured) as it was harder to get so there were less people.
 The surroundings were also more beautiful.

 As you can see, Albania is packed with amazing things to do and most of them are freeeee! (or really cheap).
 September was the perfect time to visit Albania as the weather was still amazing (27-32°C) and there are very few tourists left at the beaches.

 We had our van and would definitely recommend hiring a car for your adventure as there is so much to see in between the cities and you have a lot more flexibility.
 We also heard mediocre reviews of the regularity and reliability of public transport in Albania.
-We've heard hitchhiking in Albania is easy and common.
+Make sure you read all our tips for driving in the Balkans.

 So what are you waiting for?
 Get planning your trip to Albania!